Glazier (Glass Worker)

 - Use protective gloves and footwear when handling glass sheets.

-- Take frequent breaks to avoid fatigue.
+- Take adequate breaks to avoid fatigue.

 - Learn how to prevent heat stress and cold stress when working in extreme hot and cold environments.